essacheez/Multiarm-Bandits/README.md

 ## 🚀 Getting Started

 Run the notebook to compare the performance of different bandit algorithms across various scenarios.
-The simulation framework allows for customization of parameters including:
+During simulation you can customize the following parameters:

 - `number of arms`
 - `reward probabilities`